UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 8.9.
 Public Notary Office

 One of the significant reforms undertaken by the Judiciary in 2017 is the use of ICT to provide public notary services online with support from the G2C office.
-With this initiative, citizens can now apply online to seek notary services from any courts in the country.
-The online notary eServices include procuring marriage certificate, translation of marriage certificate, marital status, name change, lost documents, attestation of documents, child adoption, closing of accounts and transfer of shares, organ transplant, attestation of agreements (wills, contracts, and testaments) and child travel documents.
-As of now there are 120 online services offered by the G2C (Government to Citizen) office including the eleven judicial services.
+With this initiative, citizens can now apply online to seek notary services from any court in the country.
+The online notary services include procuring marriage certificates, translation of marriage certificates, marital status, name change, lost documents, attestation of documents, child adoption, closing of accounts and transfer of shares, organ transplant, attestation of agreements (wills, contracts, and testaments) and child travel documents.
+As of now, there are 120 online services offered by the G2C (Government to Citizen) office including the eleven judicial services.
 The services are available from the Citizen Portal or the portal of the Judiciary.

-The Bhutan National Legal Institute (BNLI) is a judicial training institute established under the Judicial Service Act of Bhutan, 2007.
+The Bhutan National Legal Institute (BNLI) is a judicial training and research arm of the judiciary established under the Judicial Service Act of Bhutan, 2007.
 It started functioning with effect from 25 February 2011.
-The institute is devoted to providing continuing judicial and legal education through training, professional development, research, publication and dissemination.
+The institute is devoted to providing continuing judicial and legal education through training, professional development, research, publication, and dissemination.

 The objectives of CMS are to:

-The system generates statistics for periodic reports for the purpose of constant monitoring and evaluation.
+The system generates statistics for periodic reports for constant monitoring and evaluation.
 All the Courts use the system to record the cases and track their proceedings.

 9. Office of the Attorney General